ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 property of a Message is enabled.
 Sending a Message with Message Properties inconsistent with the Selection Properties of the Connection yields an error.

-Connection Properties describe the default behavior for all Messages on a Connection.
 If a Message Property contradicts a Connection Property, and if this per-Message behavior can be supported, it overrides the Connection Property for the specific Message.
 For example, if `Reliable Data Transfer (Connection)` is set to `Require` and a protocol